strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 Refer to the testing framework documentation for other use cases and for the full set of testing options and configurations.

 :::caution
-Please note that this guide will not work if you are on Windows using the SQLite database due to how windows locks the SQLite file.
+The tests described below are incompatible with Windows using the SQLite database due to how Windows locks the SQLite file.
 :::

 ## Install and configure the test tools